 Glycemic index: 28

-As per one study on diabetes patients, having low glycemic index foods helps maintain the blood sugar levels in the long run.
-Some foods are high in GL, but having them in little quantity can work the same as a low GI.
+As per one study on diabetes patients, having low glycemic index foods helps maintain blood sugar levels in the long run.
+Some foods are high in GL, but having them in little quantities can work the same as a low GI.
 You do not have to avoid high GI foods, but looking out for the amount of food you consume is recommended.

 1. What glycemic index is good for diabetes?

 Foods that contain less than 55 glycemic indexes are considered best for diabetes.